-Whether you rarely fly or you’re a seasoned road warrior, we’ve all got something in common: Spending time in airport security lines is the worst.
+Whether you rarely fly or you’re a seasoned road warrior, heading back to the airport for the first time in a year or have been flying for months, we’ve all got something in common: Spending time in airport security lines is the worst.

 TSA PreCheck is a household name at this point, billed as one of the best airport timesavers out there.
 But even after years of growing popularity, it can still be confusing.